unpush/typist/lib/m.typ

 (4) Five-letter words (i to p)\I
 Dear Madam,

      I have your two later notes of March 1.
 Maybe it is a large order for you to leave for the north in the month of March.

-     Our place is miles away, but the real issue is that mu- sic means much to us.
+     Our place is miles away, but the real issue is that music means much to us.
 A night of music, even one piece of music, has often meant more to me than my local paper and all the power I have known.
 If I can plant a love of music in all parts of this place so that all who hear you sing can learn to love it, it will mean more to me than money.

      I never laugh at money, but isn't it plain in these lines that price ought to be the least of all the items?
 The point is that our plans for your party are more important.
 If you read our other offer in the light of our love for music, we might not seem so far away.

 Yours sincerely,\P
 (5) Pointed Paragraph (u y)\I